isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-cockroaches/index.md

 Roaches also prefer dark and damp where they hide and breed.
 These include under the sink, behind refrigerators, underfloor drains, in cracks/crevices, inside significant appliances, and others.
 Target these areas when doing a thorough cockroach clean up.
 Also, seal cracks and crevices on the walls with caulk.
 All openings around the pipes in the kitchen and bathroom must also be filled.

-This will prevent the [roaches from entering your home](http://npic.orst. edu/faq/roach. html).
+This will prevent the [roaches from entering your home](http://npic.orst.edu/faq/roach.html).

 Related Post: [best drain cleaners](https://pestpolicy.com/best-drain-cleaner//).

 ###  Step 2: Use Roach Baits, Roach Sprays, & IGRs

-The triple-action of [cockroach baits](https://pestpolicy.com/best-roach-bait/), sprays, and Insect Growth Regulators (IGR) will kill and prevent cockroaches from reproducing.
+The triple-action of [cockroach baits](https://pestpolicy.com/best-roach-bait/),sprays, and Insect Growth Regulators (IGR) will kill and prevent cockroaches from reproducing.
 As the name suggests, cockroach baits help draw these pests out of their hiding places.
 The baits contain a high-consumption bait matrix with killer ingredients like fipronil and hydramethylnon.

 Upon consuming the bait, the ingredients disrupt their nervous system, leading to their ultimate death in a matter of minutes.